-Positive work culture is key for companies because it gives workers a sense of belonging, along with the comfort and tranquility to work well on their tasks.
-Additionally, teams with a good team culture have a greater sense of accountability, which in the end benefits the company and the brand perception.
+Positive work culture is key for companies.
+According to studies it gives workers a sense of belonging, along with the comfort and tranquility to work well on their tasks.
+Additionally, teams with a good team culture have a greater sense of accountability.
+This benefits the company and the brand perception.

 A meta-analysis report in 2020 by Gallup concluded that “Developing highly engaged teams results in fewer negative outcomes, more positive outcomes, and greater success for your organization.”

-If ensuring a good team culture is a challenge on its own, doing it in a remote context represents some more difficulties.
+If ensuring a good team culture is a challenge on its own, doingsot in a remote context represents some more difficulties.
 We have compiled a list that will help you build a strong remote team culture: